-There is growing interest in clinical outcomes assessments, such as patient-reported outcomes, and patient-centeredness across the health care ecosystem.
+There is growing interest in clinical outcome assessments, such as patient-reported outcomes, and patient-centeredness across the health care ecosystem.
 For example, in 2019, the Food and Drug Administration will release two new guidance documents on clinical outcome assessment.
 The NHC seeks to ensure that the NHC membership is prepared to engage in conversations about clinical outcome assessment.
 We will post information about upcoming and past webinars, along with in-person meetings and other resources on this page.

 The topic of real-world evidence (RWE) has gained considerable attention recently.
 As health researchers, policymakers, and regulators establish standards and structure for using real-world data (RWD) as evidence in regulatory and clinical decision making, patients must be the primary focus.
 Since the idea of RWD is new to many in the patient community, it is important to explore the patient community’s needs, concerns, and protentional contributions and use of RWE to ensure the patient voice is considered.

 The National Health Council (NHC) envisions a society in which all people have access to quality health care that respects personal goals and aspirations, and is designed around the health outcomes most important to patients.
 One of the biggest barriers to access is the rising cost of care, especially for the more than 160 million American with chronic diseases and disabilities.